 Do you need to extend your lease if you own a share of the freehold?
-How much does it cost to extend my lease?
+How much does it cost to extend my lease (£550 plus VAT and disbursements)?
 Do all the freehold owners need to consent?

 We often get asked these questions when advising tenants about extending their leases.